 I love to move around freely and with no rushes.

 I recommend renting a car.
-You can compare car rentals in Spain here.
+You can rent your car in Spain here.

 Same as France, the motorways in Spain come usually with a road charge.